-What Makes Good Content?
+What Makes Content Good?

 When Bill Gates stated, “Content is King,” all the way back in 1996, he was right.